colin4554/stocks/README.md

 1 person said one dependency might be installing an old version so try `pip install grpcio` first, and then install requirements.txt

+1/17 - I install grpcio from source and it took forever (20-30 min), but then everything worked

 (below) didn't really work
 deleted from requirements.txt: